One is limited to the amount of tax you owe, and the other pays you no matter how much you owe.

 The LLC is worth up to $2,000 per tax return for educational expenses.
 Eligible expenses can include undergraduate courses, graduate courses, professional degree courses, and classes you take for learning or improving job skills.
 See who should claim the lifetime learning credit.

 The saver’s credit is worth up to 50% of your contributions to an IRA, employer-sponsored retirement plan, or ABLE account.
 The maximum credit is $4,000 for joint tax filers and $2,000 for all others.
-To claim the saver’s credit in 2020, your income must be $65,000 or less if you’re a joint filer and $32,500 or less if you’re a single filer.
+To claim at least some of the saver’s credit in 2021, your income must be $66,000 or less if you’re a joint filer and $33,500 or less if you’re a single filer.
+For the full credit, your income must be $39,500 or less if you’re a joint filer and $19,750 or less if you’re a single filer.

 If you had to pay for child care (or for someone to care for a nonchild dependent) so you could work or look for work, the dependent care credit can reimburse your expenses.
 The maximum credit is $3,000 if you had one dependent and $6,000 if you had more than one dependent.